piotrgrobelny/AWR1642-hand-gesture-recognition/README.md

 # AWR1642-hand-gesture-recognition
 Hand gesture recognition for AWR1642 BOOST evaluation board using LSTM classificaiton algorithm.
 The repository consist of two separate programs: application with GUI for saving the gesture into `CSV` file inside `Data` directory and LSTM classification algorithm.
 The following code and database was used and described in this [MDPI article](https://www.mdpi.com/2079-9292/11/5/787).

 ## Saving the gesture to database
+Start configuration of AWR1642 boost is saved in `1642config.cfg` file.
 Connect the AWR1642 BOOST board to PC.
 Install neccesery libraries in order to run the python files.
 Install the [mm-Wave Demo Visualizer](https://dev.ti.com/gallery/view/mmwave/mmWave_Demo_Visualizer/ver/4.2.0/) from Texas Instrument.
 Run the `application.py` file: